 - (less than 1") Wilton Alphabet and Numbers Set - this is my least favorite set, but I have used it on this MSU Cake and on a few others.

-26. Cake Stacking Equipment.
+26. The last item in my list of favorite cake baking & decorating supplies is Cake Stacking Equipment.
 See this post on How I Stack Cake Tiers for details on these items and how I use them!

 So, did I miss anything (I feel certain I did!)?
-Do you have any tools that you consider essential that I missed?
+Do you have any cake baking & decorating supplies that you consider essential that I missed?
 I'd love for you to leave me a comment and maybe I'll add it to my list!

 This post is linked up at Works for Me Wednesday!